-General supporting notesWastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.Bulk wastewater services are those supplied from one service provider to another.
+Wastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.

+Bulk wastewater services are those supplied from one service provider to another.
 Bulk wastewater services are typically carried out by a bulk water authority that receives wastewater from retail service providers.

-All data, even when it is being provided for historical reporting years, should be reported as nominal values (unadjusted for inflation).
-Indicator data published in Parts A and B of the annual National Performance Reports are presented in real terms (adjusted for inflation) using the average of the eight state/territory consumer price indices for the reporting year.
-Indicator IF12-Operating cost: wastewater FP_N10-Operating cost, excluding bulk wastewater charges, per property: wastewater Definition The operation, maintenance and administration (OAM) costs of the service provider for the provision of wastewater services during the reporting year (\$ 000s).The operation, maintenance and administration (OAM) costs of the service provider for the provision of wastewater services, less bulk wastewater charges, per property connected to the wastewater system during the reporting year (\$ 000s/property).
-Intent Publicly reporting on costs supports transparency and accountability and provides an understanding of the operating efficiency of a service provider, informs industry benchmarks and can lead to competition by comparison.
-Separating the costs associated with the purchase of bulk wastewater services provides a better comparison between vertically integrated and vertically separated systems - for vertically separated systems, bulk wastewater services will be reported as operating costs for the distributor/retailer, however, this will include capital costs from the bulk wastewater services supplier.
-These indicators will allow changes in operating costs to be tracked for each utility over time.
-However, significant caution must be exercised in comparing operating costs across utilities as the structure of the industry varies across Australia.
-General supporting notes costs associated with BOOT schemes should be reported according to accounting standards (see Practice Note 4) and excludes: all non-core business operating costs depreciation any write-downs of assets to recoverable amounts write-offs retired or scrapped assets • the written-down value of assets sold.
+Operating, maintenance and administration costs (OMA) include where material (as defined in AASB 108):

+- · charges for bulk treatment/transfer of sewerage - salaries and wages salaries and wages, including overheads on salaries and wages - materials, chemicals and energy used - contracts - accommodation - all other operating costs that would normally be reported - items expensed from work in progress (capitalised expense items) and pensioner remission expenses (Community Service Obligations are likely to have an equivalent inclusion in revenue) - competitive neutrality adjustments, which include but are not limited to land tax, debits tax, stamp duties and council rates - indirect costs apportioned to wastewater services using a consistent methodology for all reporting years. - costs associated with BOOT schemes should be reported according to accounting standards (see Practice Note 4)

+- all non-core business operating costs

+- depreciation

+- any write-downs of assets to recoverable amounts

+- write-offs retired or scrapped assets

+- the written-down value of assets sold.

 Write-offs could be equated to accelerated depreciation and therefore should be included within current cost depreciation.
 This will then be included as part of the calculation of total costs for the relevant period.

 When assets are sold, their book value should be included in current cost depreciation (as it may be accelerated depreciation).
 Selling expenses, although expected to be immaterial, should be included in operating costs.

 Interest should be excluded from operating cost as it is a means of servicing the capital cost of projects, rather than operating them.

 Where defined benefit schemes impact materially on operating costs, this should be reflected in a footnote.

 All data, even when it is being provided for historical reporting years, should be reported as nominal values (unadjusted for inflation).
 Indicator data published in Parts A and B of the annual National Performance Reports are presented in real terms (adjusted for inflation) using the average of the eight state/territory consumer price indices for the reporting year.
-FP_N10 = (IF12 - FP_N9) / C8 = ([IF12 -Operating cost: wastewater] Derivation - [FP_N9-Operating cost: bulk wastewater payments]) / [C8 -Total number of connected properties: wastewater]
+FP_N10 = (IF12 - FP_N9) / C8 Derivation = ([IF12 -Operating cost: wastewater] Denvation - [FP_N9-Operating cost: bulk wastewater payments]) / [C8-Total number of connected properties: wastewater]

 Indicator F14-Capital expenditure: water supply F28-Capital expenditure per property: water supply Definition The capital expenditure of the service provider on the provision of drinking and non-drinking water, including recycled water, services during the reporting year (\$ 000s).
 The capital expenditure, per connected property, of the service provider on the provision of drinking and non-drinking water, including recycled water, services during the reporting year (\$ 000s/property).
 Intent Publicly reporting on capital expenditure supports transparency and accountability and provides an understanding of the investment of a service provider in assets, informs industry benchmarks and can lead to competition by comparison.
 It informs an understanding of the financial health of service providers, customer and community outcomes and insight into affordability.
 It can also support the assessment of policy and investment decisions and inform regulatory decisions and policy development.
-General supporting notes Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.
+General supporting notes Derivation F28 = F14 / C4 = [F14-Capital expenditure: water supply]